Romania's corruption fight puts the brakes on investment

 Corruption has cost Romania dearly in the quarter of a century since Communism fell.

 Data compiled by Reuters based on statements by prosecutors shows the problem.
-Investigations in 2014 suggest graft may have cost the state and private companies around 1.02 billion euros (741.94 million pounds).
+Investigations in 2014 suggest graft may have cost the state and private companies around 1.02 billion euros ($1.1 billion).
 That's enough to build 200 km (120 miles) of motorway in a country with some of the worst infrastructure in Europe.
 For a Factbox, click on

 Bribery to secure contracts appears widespread, with local officials receiving cash, cars, holidays, clothes, free dental work and even trout and whisky in exchange for favours.
 One former judge was accused of taking bribes worth 83,000 euros including in the form a cemetery shrine.